conda/ceps/cep-????.md

 #### `__osx`

 This virtual package MUST be present when the target platform is `osx-*`.
 Its version value MUST be set to the first two numeric components of macOS version formatted as `{major}[.{minor}]`.
 If the version cannot be estimated (e.g. because the native platform is not macOS), the fallback value MUST be set to `0`.
 The build string MUST be `0`.

-The macOS version can be ontained via:
+The macOS version can be contained via:

 - Python's `platform.mac_ver()[0]`
 - `sw_vers -productVersion`